-Install MIDAS to The Server Path to the location at which you wish to install the program - example: /public_html/midas - This location must be able to execute CGI/PERL from, and must have the "write" permission set URL to MIDAS The web address (URL) your users will enter to access MIDAS - this should be the corresponding URL to the Server Path (see above) Install support files to In most cases, this can be the same as the entry for "Install MIDAS to".
-You should only need to use a different setting here if the location specified in "Install MIDAS to" only permits executable files, and does not permit static, non-executable files (such as images, etc) URL to support files The web address (URL) that corresponds to the "Install support files to" server path above MySQL Host The address of your MySQL server.
+Install MIDAS to The Server Path to the location at which you wish to install the software - example: /public_html/midas - This location must be able to execute CGI/PERL from, and must have the "write" permission set.
+URL to MIDAS The web address (URL) your users will enter to access MIDAS - this should be the corresponding URL to the Server Path your entered above.
+Install support files to In most cases, this can be the same as the entry for "Install MIDAS to".
+You should only need to use a different setting here if the location specified in "Install MIDAS to" only permits executable files, and does not permit static, non-executable files (such as images, etc).
+URL to support files The web address (URL) that corresponds to the "Install support files to" server path above.
+Path to Perl The location of "Perl" on your server - In many cases, this is typically /usr/bin/perl - Check with your server's administrator/host if you are unsure.
+Database Driver If multiple database drivers are found, this option will allow you to select the drive you wish to use.
+Database Host The address of your MySQL/MariaDB database server.
 This can be left as "localhost" if MySQL is available on the same server as you are installing MIDAS.
-If your MySQL sever differs from the server upon which you are installing MIDAS, you will need to specify the address of your MySQL server here MySQL Username The username required to connect to the database you've setup on your MySQL server MySQL Password The password required to connect to the database you've setup on your MySQL server MySQL Database The name of the MySQL database on your MySQL server you wish to use for MIDAS.
-If you haven't already setup a blank database you will need to do so before proceeding: How do I setup a new MySQL database?
-Path to Perl The location of "PERL" on your server - In many cases, this is usually /usr/bin/perl - Check with your server's administrator/host if you are unsure Send email using Choose whether the software should send emails using either SENDMAIL, or via an SMTP relay SMTP Host / Username / Password If you've chosen to have the system send emails via SMTP, enter your SMTP server address (i.e. smtp.yourhost.com) and credentials to authenticate the sending of email (if required by your SMTP host).
-If your SMTP server requires an SSL connection, select the SSL option Path to Sendmail If you've chosen to have the system send emails using "SENDMAIL", enter the path to sendmail on your server - example: /usr/sbin/sendmail - Check with your server's administrator/host if you are unsure MIDAS Generated Emails Will Appear Sent From When the software sends automated e-mails, this is the email address they will appear to have been sent from.
-It is good practice to use the format [email protected] here.
+If your MySQL sever differs from the server upon which you are installing MIDAS, you'll need to specify the address/IP of your MySQL server here.
+Database Username The username required to connect to the database you've set up on your database server.
+Database Password The password required to connect to the database you've set up on your database server.
+Database The name of the MySQL/MariaDB database on your database server you wish to use for MIDAS.
+If you haven't already set up a blank database you will need to do so before proceeding - see How do I set up a new MySQL database?.
+Send email using Choose whether the software should send emails using either SENDMAIL (typically available as standard on Linux-based servers), or via an external SMTP server/relay (such as the one used by your own organization for sending outgoing email).
+SMTP Host / Username / Password If you've chosen to have your MIDAS booking system send emails via SMTP, enter your SMTP server address (i.e. smtp.yourhost.com) and credentials to authenticate the sending of email (if required by your SMTP host).
+If your SMTP server requires an SSL, TLS, or STARTTLS, select the appropriate option here.
+If unsure of the correct settings to use, please contact your mail server administrator for assistance.
+Path to Sendmail If you've chosen to have the system send emails using "SENDMAIL", enter the path to sendmail on your server - example: /usr/sbin/sendmail - Check with your server's administrator/host if you are unsure.
+MIDAS Generated Emails Will Appear Sent From When the software sends automated e-mails (such as password reset instructions), this is the email address that such notifications will appear to have been sent from.
+It is good practice to use the format MIDAS@yourdomain.com or email@example.com here.

 - Click "Next" to continue.
 The installer will attempt to verify the information you've entered and will alert you to any potential problems it detects, otherwise the following screen will be shown:

-Full Name Enter your full name Organization The company/organization you work for.
+Full Name Enter your full name.
+Organization The company, business, or organization you work for.
 Note: This will also be the name for your initial database.
-If you are running multiple databases in your MIDAS, this will make it easier for you and your users to distinguish between databases Password Enter a Password for yourself - NOTE: This is CASE SENSITIVE - You will need this to login immediately after installation Your e-mail address - You will also need this to login immediately after installation
+If you are running multiple databases in your MIDAS system, this will make it easier for you and your users to distinguish between different databases.
+Password Enter a secure Password for yourself - NOTE: This is CASE SENSITIVE - You will need this to log in immediately after installation.
+Confirm Password Re-enter the password you entered into the field above.
+Your e-mail address - You will also need this whenever you log in to your MIDAS booking system.

 Once you've entered your Product Key click the "Authenticate & Install MIDAS" button